 Use insect repellent when outdoors

-- Use insect repellent containing DEET or Icaridin on clothing as well as exposed skin
+- Use insect repellents containing Deet or Icaridin on clothing as well as exposed skin

-- The concentration of DEET should be no greater than 30% for adults and children over 12 years of age, and no greater than 10% for children aged 6 months to 12 years
+- The concentration of Deet should be no greater than 30% for adults and children over 12 years of age, and no greater than 10% for children aged six months to 12 years

-- Up to 20% Icaridin concentration may be used for adults and children aged 6 months and over
+- Up to 20% Icaridin concentration may be used for adults and children aged six months and over

 - If you need to use sunscreen and insect repellent at the same time, apply the sunscreen first, then the insect repellent